-Any person in the residence who is not a guest of a resident or who cannot give a satisfactory explanation for their presence, should be reported immediately to either a Don, the Residence and Student Life Coordinator or the UW Campus Police.
+Any person in the residence who is not a guest of a resident or who cannot give a satisfactory explanation for their presence, should be reported immediately to either a Don, the Residence Manager or the UW Campus Police.

-Because salespersons, canvassers, or agents are not allowed in the residence, nor may a business operate within the residence, any resident who finds such a person or business shall report it to a Don or the Residence and Student Life Coordinator immediately.
+Because salespersons, canvassers, or agents are not allowed in the residence, nor may a business operate within the residence, any resident who finds such a person or business shall report it to a Don or the Residence Manager immediately.

 Occupancy of a room is limited to the resident(s) assigned to that room by the Residence Office.
 Renting, subletting, loaning, transferring, or contracting your room, or space in your room, and/or allowing someone to live in your room is strictly prohibited.
 Any violation of this will result in the termination of a Resident’s Contract.

 For more information about Guests, please see Guests.

 In the event of a major emergency at St. Jerome’s University, please follow the steps outlined below to ensure your safety.